wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity** Time: O(n) Space: O(1)

+### Jump game

+    _Default case_, if array size is 1 there is no need to jump

+    **Solve**
+        1. we can start from last index and work way back to see if we can somehow reach index 0
+        2. keep track of current index we are at (starting from last index)
+        3. for each iteration from last index -1 down to 0 check if we can jump from that index to current index. if yes move cur index back
+        4. finally check if cur index is 0 or not

+    **Complexity** Time: O(n) Space: O(1)

+### Jump game II

+    _Default case_, if array size is 1 there is no need to jump

+    **Solve**
+        1. this question doesn't solve the same way as previous question. we need to keep track of the index we are at, maximum index we can reach for any point of index we passed, and number of jump we made
+        2. for each iteration, we keeps finding the maximum index we can go by checking how far we can jump
+        3. once we iterate to the index we are at currently, we jump as far as possible and increment jump count
+        4. after jump we check if we have reached last index or not, if yes we return jump count
+        5. actually the answer should be returned in the loop since question state that we can always jump to last index. but to not make compiler error we return number of jump at the very last

+    **Complexity** Time: O(n) Space: O(1)

 ### Add Two number

     _Default case_, if both list are null return null, if either of it is null